 Some of these factors include, but are not limited to, soil texture, pH, presence of soil pans, ambient temperature, wind speed, and frequency and duration of flooding.
 Inherent soil-based factors can and will amplify or reduce herbicide efficacy in some circumstances.
 Acceptable temperature and wind speed are important factors when using herbicides.
 Use caution when applying herbicides in higher temperatures and winds.
 Ignoring these factors can result in non-target impact through volatilization and/or drift of your application.
-Depending on the herbicide selected, flooding can result in on- and off-site movement.
-(Herbicides may be moved offsite during flood events and result in damage to non-target plants, or they may pool on-site and create areas with toolow or too-high concentrations.)
+Depending on the herbicide selected, flooding can result in on- and offsite movement.
+(Herbicides may be moved off-site during flood events and result in damage to non-target plants, or they may pool on-site and create some areas with too-low rates and others with too-high concentrations.)
 Note any other information you think is important regarding site conditions during your assessment, as well.

-Timing
+3. Timing

 The time of year to apply herbicide depends on the target vegetation and the appropriate herbicide to treat it.
-Most herbicides have optimal application times.
+Most herbicides have optimal efficiency during certain periods of the year.
 In addition, proper timing can vary depending on your target species.
 Some are more easily controlled at certain times of the year using specific herbicides.

-Other Information
+4. Other Information

-There are several non-biological factors to consider when using herbicides.
-One with legal consequences is herbicide application restrictions.
+Several non-biological factors should be considered when using herbicides.
+One with legal and punitive ramifications is the question of herbicide application restrictions.
 For example, if you are attempting some form of vegetative control and your property is enrolled in some of the federal cost-share programs, proceed with caution.
 While some forms of herbicide use fall within the guidelines of these programs, others may not.
-Always consult the local administrator responsible for the particular program where your land is enrolled.
+Always consult the local administrator responsible for the particular program your land is enrolled in.